Medically reviewed by Drugs.com. Last updated on Mar 14, 2019.

 - Other diseases.
-Your risk of metabolic syndrome is higher if you've ever had cardiovascular disease, nonalcoholic fatty liver disease or polycystic ovary syndrome.
+Your risk of metabolic syndrome is higher if you've ever had nonalcoholic fatty liver disease, polycystic ovary syndrome or sleep apnea.

 Having metabolic syndrome can increase your risk of developing:

-- Cardiovascular disease.
+- Heart and blood vessel disease.
 High cholesterol and high blood pressure can contribute to the buildup of plaques in your arteries.
 These plaques can narrow and harden your arteries, which can lead to a heart attack or stroke.

-- Large waist circumference — a waistline that measures at least 35 inches (89 centimeters) for women and 40 inches (102 centimeters) for men
+- Large waist — A waistline that measures at least 35 inches (89 centimeters) for women and 40 inches (102 centimeters) for men

 - Increased blood pressure — 130/85 millimeters of mercury (mm Hg) or higher